CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-4--Composition-and-Filling.lagda.md

 We can't turn `trueOrFalse`{.Agda} into a *total* element of `Bool`{.Agda} which is `true`{.Agda} on `i0`{.Agda} and `false`{.Agda}
-on `i1`{.Agda}; there is no way to jump from `true`{.Agda} to `false`{.Agda} as we move along the interval (as we proved in `true≢false`{.Agda}).
+on `i1`{.Agda}; there is no way to jump from `true`{.Agda} to `false`{.Agda} as we move along the interval.
+(We proved this in `true≢false`{.Agda}).

 But because the partial element only has to be defined on the endpoints, we can say what the values of `trueOrFalse`{.Agda} on those endpoints are and not worry about what happens in between.

 Since `i ∨ ~ i` is a common pattern, it's reasonable to give it a name.
 We call it `∂ i`, since `∂`{.Agda} typically means "boundary" in